Simultaneous Go via quantum collapse: Game rules

 \section{Game rules}

-The game is played on a standard Go board, with two players that we call black and white.
-As in Go both players move by placing a black or white stone on the board, but in S-Go they do this on the same turn without knowledge of the others move.
-This necessitates introduction of essentially two new interesting rules in S-Go (while removing the Komi and Ko rules).
+The game $SGo$ is initialized with an empty standard Go board, with horizontal/vertical lines whose intersections we just call intersections.
+There are two players that we call Black and White.
+As in Go, players Black and White move on a given turn by placing a black respectively white stone on an empty intersection on the board, but in $SGo$ they do this on the same turn without knowledge of the other's move on this turn.
+This requires modifying the placement and capture rules of Go, while removing the Komi rule, Ko, and suicide rules.
+We also need to introduce a third type of stones called red, which may be thought of as simultaneously white and black.

-The first rule of S-Go, is that if the players place stone in the same position a red stone is instead placed there.
-A red stone is both white and black, and becomes plain white or black the first time (including the present turn) it is used to eliminate liberties of a group of black respectively white stones, (i.e. used to kill the corresponding group).
-Also, a captured red stone is to be replaced by a plain black, respectively white stone if captured by black, respectively white player.